-Pu Yi grew up the loneliest boy on earth, surrounded by eunuchs and ladies in waiting, but no friends except his Scottish tutor, Reginald ‘R. J.’ Johnston – a Mr Chips type played beautifully by Peter O’Toole.
+Pu Yi grew up the loneliest boy on earth, surrounded by eunuchs and ladies in waiting, but no friends except his Scottish tutor, Reginald ‘RJ’ Johnston – a Mr Chips type played beautifully in this film by Peter O’Toole.

 He was a sad prisoner in his own palace, knowing nothing of the political revolution raging outside the walls until the age of eighteen when a corrupt warlord captured Peking and forced the ex-emperor into exile.

 Pu Yi lived through decades of Communist turmoil and died in 1967 a humble and forgotten gardener.

 From bewildered teenager to international playboy to a puppet ruler under the Japanese to suicidal war criminal, the multi-talented John Lone gives a sensational performance as the tragic Pu Yi, turning each chapter in his life into a movie unto itself.

 From the windswept plains to the gilt-edged splendour of the Forbidden City, you see China the way no tourist ever will.

 This is a staggering accomplishment in world cinema that won three Oscars including Best Film.
 The screenplay, direction, photography and music all combined to make The Last Emperor a powerful big-screen experience.